reapp/reapp/README.md

 ### Roadmap

-Our initial goals are simple: focus on completeness and performance.
+Our initial goals are simple: focus on completeness, consistency, and performance.
-Followed by a complete theme for Android.
+Also, a theme for Android.

 Down the road we'd like to achieve the following:

--
-**Isomorphic** - Render first on server, pass data over to client to continue from there (easily achievable).
+- **Isomorphic** - Render first on server, pass data over to client to continue from there (easily achievable).

-  -
-**Responsive** - Support for tablet style interfaces and JS-powered responsive styling.
+- **Responsive** - Support for tablet style interfaces and JS-powered responsive styling.

-  -
-**Physics** - A spring based physics library into the animation library with an easy syntax.
+- **Physics** - A spring based physics library into the animation library with an easy syntax.

-  -
-**Interaction** - A simple, declarative interaction library that can be composed well with reapp
+- **Interaction** - A simple, declarative interaction library that can be composed well with reapp

 ### Platform